RobertL31/fuddly/docs/source/data_makers.rst

     |      | default: True [type: bool]
     |_ notify_exhaustion
     |      | desc: When all the solutions of the CSP have been walked through,
-    |      |       the disruptor will notify it if this parameter is set to True.
+    |      |       the operator will notify it if this parameter is set to True.
     |      | default: True [type: bool]

-Stateless Disruptors
+Stateless Operators
 --------------------

 ADD - Add Data Within a Node